stefanwalther/gh-labels/README.md

 Labels are managed in the various branches of this repo.

+This works perfectly in combination with the [gh-labels-action](https://github.com/julbme/gh-action-manage-label) GitHub action (or similar ones).

 ## Color Schema

 Below are charts describing all of the common labels and colors and some guidance how they should be used.